JonJagger/cyber-dojo/README.md

     }
     ```
     then Java-JUnit will only be offered as a language on the
-    initial setup page if the docker image "cyberdojo/java-1.8" exists
+    initial setup page if the docker image `cyberdojo/java-1.8` exists
-    on the host server, as determined by running
+    on the server, as determined by running
     ```bash
     $ docker images
     ```
-  * it will use the docker "image_name" container to execute an animals
+  * it will use the docker `image_name` container to execute an animals
-    cyber-dojo.sh file each time the animal presses the [test] button.
+    `cyber-dojo.sh` file each time the animal presses the `[test]` button.
-  * however, if the environment variable CYBERDOJO_USE_HOST
+  * however, if the environment variable `CYBERDOJO_USE_HOST`
-    is set (to anything) then cyber-dojo will use the raw host server
+    is set (to anything) then cyber-dojo will attempt to use the raw
-    even if docker is installed.
+    host server even if docker is installed.

 running your own docker'd cyber-dojo server